ViamapAps/viamap-ts-react-example/README.md

 - how to get events to the map
 - how to get events from the map to other parts of the application
 - how to show the orthophoto
+- how to add points of interest via the Viamap POI service
 - simple event handlers

 Focus has been on compact code examples